The compulsory veil – admission to the mistakes of a falling regime.

 From the first day of the religious dictatorship in Iran, its misogynistic and repressive laws have been materialized in a visible symbol, the compulsory veil.
 This was the first icon, the tip of an iceberg of widespread violations of all the human rights of Iranian women to the extent that it became the focal point of all political and national security decision-makings.

-Recently, Parvaneh Salahshouri, a member of the mullahs’ parliament, made admissions that the regime’s policy-makers had made mistakes in their policy of enforcing the veil on Iranian women, for which she faced harsh and offensive reactions from other officials.
+Recently, Parvaneh Salahshouri, a member of the mullahs’ parliament, acknowledged the mistakes of a falling regime.
+She said the regime’s policy-makers had made mistakes in their policy of enforcing the veil on Iranian women, for which she faced harsh and offensive reactions from other officials.

 Among others, Salahshouri acknowledged: “Not only we did not manage to get the youth to believe in (the need for) hijab, but we made them evade it… What we did was to work on Islamic appearance, and (in doing this) we were hypocrites.”
 (The state-run Khaneh Kargar news agency – December 1, 2018)